KendrewChan/Blockchainers/README.md

   - Block Explorer URL: None

 - Under the contracts folder: run `hh node`
-  - Copy the private keys from the console and import account in metamask to use
+  - Copy the private keys from console and import account in metamask to use
 - Under the FE folder: run `yarn dev`

 ## Testing